 Drip campaigns help keep your business in the forefront of your customers’ minds.
 Quick recognition and recall will guarantee that your business will remain relevant, and drip marketing will provide these “reminders” for the customers.

 Still not sure if drip campaigns are the way to go?
-Check out our list on automated email ideas to get you started!
+Check out our list on automated email ideas and email templates to get you started!